 - "1.5 million Pennsylvanians live close to large amounts of hazardous amonia," PublicSource.org

 - "PNC Park home to MLB's 'Ballhawk' of the year," KDKA-TV

 - "South Side graffiti watch tackles tagging with the neighborhood," South Pittsburgh Reporter

 - "Trouble with rural women's shelters," Washington Observer-Reporter

 - " Bald eagles and peregrine falcons make a comeback in PA," The Allegheny Front

 In June 2014, Point Park News Service journalists won three of the four student entry category awards in the Pennsylvania Women's Press Association's Excellence in Journalism contest.

 Visit the Point Park News Service website to learn more.

 Contact the Point Park News Service:

-Andy Conte, director of Point Park News Service
+Director, Point Park News Service